-For the Front Squat quick fixes most of the times are elbow position, berating mechanics, stance or posture.
+For the Front Squat quick fixes, most of the times are elbow position, breathing mechanics, stance or posture.

 These technical flaws can be addressed with cues or corrective exercises.
 As an applied example, a very common problem in the Front Squat is maintaining the arm position and elbow throughout the Front Squat with a Clean grip.
 Assuming there are no mobility or flexibility issues with the wrist, a cue to fix the problem could be to imagine to balance a coin on the elbow without letting it drop or to imagine to have pointers in the elbow which point straight ahead and have to remain pointing straight-ahead throughout the lift.

 A corrective exercise in this case could be the Handsfree Front Squat, which forces the athlete to keep the arms parallel with the ground.